icon-project/documentation/howto/how-to-set-the-policy-for-the-transaction-fee.md

 `id` is the deposit id (i.e., the transaction hash), `from_` is the transaction sender, `amount` is the amount of deposited ICX, and `term` is the deposit period in blocks, which is currently fixed to 1 month (1,296,000 blocks in 30 days).

-## Check the fee deduction after calling SCORE methods
+## Invoke SCORE method and check the fee deduction result

 Now you have a SCORE that has the ICX deposit.
-You need to add some users to the white list first before letting them to call the SCORE method.
+Before sending a transaction, you need to add the user to the whitelist.
-After that, if a user that is in the white list calls the SCORE method (`setValue` in this case), some or all of the transaction fees will be charged to the SCORE.
+If a user who is in the whitelist calls the SCORE method (`setValue` in this case), part of the transaction fee will be charged to the SCORE according to the proportion set in the whitelist.
 Here's an example of the transaction result, when the proportion is 100.
 Note that a new `stepUsedDetails` field was added to show the list of accounts that pay the fees.
 In this case, the SCORE pays all of the transaction fees.